Notable People

 That makes him useful in two directions at once.
 Inside science, he helps connect behavior, ecology, information, and conservation.
 Outside science, he gives general readers a way to think seriously about animals, language, and even aliens without wandering into nonsense.

-Arik Kershenbaum's real project is to listen for the rules of communication across forms of life, and to ask how much of our own story becomes clearer when we stop assuming we are the only ones talking.
+Arik Kershenbaum's project is to listen for the rules of communication across forms of life, and to ask how much of our own story becomes clearer when we stop assuming we are the only ones talking.